The Capitol Steps FAQ

 - 9. Where can I hear the Capitol Steps on the radio?

-The Capitol Steps perform our radio special, "Politics Takes a Holiday," four times a year (New Years, April Fool's, 4th of July & Halloween) nationally on public radio.
+The Capitol Steps perform our radio special, "Politics Takes a Holiday," twice a year (New Years Eve & 4th of July) nationally on public radio.
 To see a list of participating stations, click here.
 Please note copies of this special are not for sale, but can be downloaded online at this link.
 The Capitol Steps perform their radio shows in front of a live audience at the Ronald Reagan Building in Washington, DC.

 - 10. Do the Capitol Steps have a scaled down version of the show?
 Can I hire just a couple of performers?